Chepstow Racecourse Guide

 During WW2, due to the cessation of sporting events, the racecourse became an RAF outpost.

-On top of that the completion of the M4 and Severn Bridge provided a further boost making it more accessible to English equestrian enthusiasts as well as its homegrown fans.
+On top of that, the completion of the M4 and Severn Bridge provided a further boost, making it more accessible to English equestrian enthusiasts as well as its homegrown fans.

 The Main Races and Chepstow Meetings

-The Welsh National has created many memorable stories over the decades, one of the most famous being Dream Alliance, the story of which was turned in a movie and won a Sundance Festival Award!
+The Welsh National has created many memorable stories over the decades, one of the most famous being Dream Alliance, the story of which was turned into a movie and won a Sundance Festival Award!

 Finale Juvenile Hurdle and The Wasdell Group Silver Trophy Handicap Hurdle Race are other big races for the course.